Most people assume that diseases are the top 20 causes of death in America. Sadly – there is another big contributor.

 The U.S. Department of Health and Human Services makes several suggestions to help you avoid medical malpractice and medical errors.
-In this blog post we will focus on precautions to take if you are having a surgical procedure and other important steps which can help prevent medical malpractice.
+In this blog post, we will focus on precautions to take if you are having a surgical procedure and other important steps that can help prevent medical malpractice.

 - If you are having surgery, make sure that you, your doctor, and your surgeon all agree on exactly what will be done.
 Having surgery at the wrong site (for example, operating on the left knee instead of the right) is rare.
 But even once is too often.
 The good news is that wrong-site surgery is 100 percent preventable.
 Surgeons are expected to sign their initials directly on the site to be operated on before the surgery.